Sunday, April 12, 2026

 I launched this blog over three years ago and posted a lot in late 2022 and early 2023!
 My last post was exactly three years ago today, March 1, 2023, and then life happened, and school happened, and I got so darn busy.
 And I lost it.
 I lost the persistence to keep this thing going.

-And in the years since then, I still went to cigar bars, and the staff at my favorite haunts commented how they read my blogs, and I felt kind of bad about not keeping up with it.
+And in the years since then, I still went to cigar bars, and the staff at my favorite haunts commented how they read my blog, and I felt kind of bad about not keeping up with it.
 Well now I am back, and let me explain why:

 Then I started thinking about this large country I live in, and that despite the political division that dominates the news and social media, I imagine that most people are very decent, and that the Ameican landscape is utterly beautiful.
 I would love to drive somewhere instead.
 And that is when it hit me: bourbon and cigars!
 The Kentucky Bourbon Trail!
 My hairstylist of all people suggested it to me years ago, since he knows I love bourbon and cigars.
 So I went online and planned a trip!
 So at the end of March I am driving to Bardstown, Kentucky and I am touring several distilleries and checking out several cigar bars.
 I might even fit in a horseback trail ride to boot.
 Yay!